LASER-UMASS/debugging-examples/README.md

 Fault localization
 ------------------
-The top-level program directory of each buggy program version provides a suspiciousness ranking (`tarantula.susp`) for each statement in each bug-related class.
+The top-level program directory of each buggy program version (i.e., bug1, bug2, or bug3) provides a suspiciousness ranking (*tarantula.susp*) for each statement in each bug-related class.
 A class is related to the bug if it is touched by the triggering test.